MCPI-Revival/minecraft-pi-reborn/mods/src/misc/README.md

 * Loading the bundled language file.
 * Printing chat messages to the log.
 * Implementing crafting remainders.
-* Correct the profile directory.
+* Correcting the profile directory.